aayushbrahmbhatt/Linkify/README.md

 ## 🚀 Project Overview
-Welcome to my ongoing individual project.
+Welcome to my ongoing group project.
 This project is aimed at building an innovative professional networking platform **Linkify**.

 # Linkify